ceph/ceph/doc/rados/configuration/mclock-config-ref.rst

 QoS support in Ceph is implemented using a queuing scheduler based on `the dmClock algorithm`_.
 See :ref:`dmclock-qos` section for more details.

-.. note:: The *mclock_scheduler* is supported for BlueStore OSDs.
-For Filestore
-          OSDs the *osd_op_queue* is set to *wpq* and is enforced even if you attempt to change it.

 To make the usage of mclock more user-friendly and intuitive, mclock config profiles are introduced.
 The mclock profiles mask the low level details from users, making it easier to configure and use mclock.